-In Parenthesis, an initiative directed by philosophers Claire Mac Cumhaill (Durham) and Rachael Wiseman (Liverpool), has teamed up with An Post, the Republic of Ireland’s postal service, to develop a new public philosophy project.
+In Parenthesis, an initiative directed by philosophers Clare Mac Cumhaill (Durham) and Rachael Wiseman (Liverpool), has teamed up with An Post, the Republic of Ireland’s postal service, to develop a new public philosophy project.

 Called Philosophy by Postcard, the project celebrates the centenary of the birth of Iris Murdoch.
 An Post will be releasing a commemorative stamp in honor of the philosopher.
 This coming summer, people can send a postcard to “Iris Murdoch” at her birthplace in Dublin.
 100 of the people who send such postcards will receive an individual reply from a philosopher on a limited edition, artist-designed card, with one of the stamps.